 My favorite feature of the Palix Wader is the fleece lined marsupial chest pocket because tying 6x tippet with cold fingers is nearly impossible.
 Seriously, if you’ve never had a way to warm your fingers out on the river, you’re missing fish in the time it takes you to fumble with your line.

 Secondly, the high-density neoprene booties are truly a luxury because they are warm and always soft.
 My old pair of waders had a thinner bootie and I could feel small stones in my feet all day.
 The high-density neoprene stays very warm allowing you to wear a thinner sock.

 Caution, this outer chest pocket isn’t completely waterproof.
 Despite the waterproof zipper, the pocket will take on water through the seams.
 I discovered this the hard way when wading near to the brim in a deep pool.
 The pocket didn’t fill like a bucket it just absorbed water through the seam.
 It is not a safe place for your phone!

-I actually think these waders are the best waders on the market in their price point.
-At $170.00 you’re buying a pair a waders with mostly all the features of the more expensive ones.
+I actually think these waders are the best waders on the market at their price point.
+At $170.00 you’re buying a pair of waders with mostly all the features of the more expensive ones.
 These waders are great for both the new and veteran angler.